swiss-territorial-data-lab/proj-dolines/README.md

 ![Watershed method](img/Telbisz_al_watershed_method.jpg)

-The detection of dolines through the detections of sinks in a watershed was first proposed by Obu & Podobnikar (2013).
+The detection of sinkholes through the zonal fill of watersheds was first proposed by Obu & Podobnikar (2013).
 We use here the version with pre-processed DEM as presented by Telbisz et al. (2016) and used by Čonč et al. (2022).
 The workflow is illustrated above with an image from Telbisz et al. (2016).

-The workflow is run with the command below.
+The depression detection is run with the command below.
 [Post-processing](#post-processing) is performed to limit the number of false positive.

 ```
 python scripts/watersheds/depression_detection.py config/config_watersheds.yaml